RobMeades/ioc-client/README.md

 tmpfs    /var/lib/sudo      tmpfs    defaults,noatime,nosuid,mode=0755,size=2m            0       0
 tmpfs    log_directory_path tmpfs    defaults,noatime,nosuid,mode=0755,size=2m            0       0
 ```
 ...where `log_directory_path` is replaced by the path to the `ioc-client` logging directory as specified above.
-Alternatively, if you care about those logs you could create a separate partition for them or log them to an external USB drive.
+Alternatively, if you care about those logs you could create a separate partition for them or log them to an external USB drive, see `Saving Logs Safely` below.

 Remove temporary `fake-hwclock` files by editing `/etc/cron.hourly/fake-hwclock` and putting the following as the first executable line after the initial comments: